rydmike/adaptive_theme_demo/README.md

 You can read more about these direct `ThemeData` color deprecations plan [in issue #91772](https://github.com/flutter/flutter/issues/91772).

-### Defining Component Themes
+## Defining Component Themes

 Defining a lot of elaborate custom component themes can be tedious.
-However, with component themes you can often bring the Material components default styles exactly to where you want them to be, or close enough to what your design calls for.
+However, with component themes, you can often bring the Material components default styles exactly to where you want them to be, or close enough to what your design calls for.

 You can then avoid using custom widget wrappers to style the components.
-To build your app you use the default Material components and they have the correct style they should have in your app by default.
-This also makes it easy to on-board new developers to your codebase, as they can use the standard components to build user interfaces and everything will look as intended for your app's design.
+To build your app, you then use the standard Material components, by default, they will now have the correct style they should have in your app.
+This also makes it easy to on-board new developers to your codebase, as they can use the standard components to build user interfaces, and everything will look as intended for your app's design.

 So while component theming can feel tedious, the benefits may also be worth the effort.
 Also, once you have set it up for one app, you can reuse the same definitions with slight modifications in other apps.

-#### AppBar Theme
+### AppBar Theme

 We use a custom AppBar theme with a custom color mapping with slight opacity and very minor scroll under elevation that with shadow will look like a faint underline in light theme mode.

 Our `AppBar` theme has minor “secret” sauce in it, which is a shape, that is just same as its default shape, but it is needed to get the scroll under effect change to animate, as it should in Material-3 design spec, but does not by default in Flutter.
 The need for this is actually a work-around to [issue #131042](https://github.com/flutter/flutter/issues/131042).

 The scroll-under color is also modified by defining a custom `surfaceTintColor` for the `AppBarTheme` so that it is a monochrome color for other than Android platforms.
-After the **Flutter 3.22** release, the `AppBar` is one of the few widgets that still uses the elevation tint effect to change its color with elevation.
-Here we customize its tint color so we do not get any primary tint on it on other platforms than Android.
+After the **Flutter 3.22** release, the `AppBar` is one of the few widgets that still use the elevation tint effect to change its color with elevation.
+Here we customize its tint color, so we do not get any primary tint on it on other platforms than Android.
 Instead, we get just a monochrome color that is a bit darker than the surface color.

 Shadow is put back and used for a faint underline separation on the scrolled under state.
 Background also has a hint of opacity, and we also use a custom font.